Naike Rivelli

 Naike Rivelli (born 10 October 1974) is an Italian actress and singer.

 Biography

 Rivelli is the eldest daughter of actress Ornella Muti.
 For many years, she believed Spanish film producer José Luis Bermúdez de Castro was her father; following a DNA test requested by him, the two found they were not related, and her mother later declared that she did not know the identity of Naike's father.

-In 1996, Rivelli gave birth to Akash, the result of a brief relationship.
-In 2002 Rivelli married the German actor Manou Lubowski; the marriage lasted nine months and, after the separation, they divorced in 2008.
+In 1996, Rivelli gave birth to her son, the result of a brief relationship.
+In 2002, Rivelli married the German actor Manou Lubowski; the marriage lasted nine months and, after the separation, they divorced in 2008.
 Regarding her sexual orientation, at the beginning of the year 2010, she revealed her bisexuality.